 - A clear separation between party zones and family areas

+Yes, there’s a nightlife scene, but it’s surprisingly contained.
 Add in sandy beaches, calm Mediterranean waters, and a long list of attractions, and you’ve got a destination where planning a family holiday feels reassuringly straightforward.

 Traveller tips for parents: